 Day 4 was our last full day in Korea and there was still so much we hadn’t done.
 First up was going to Gangnam.
 Beckett has always LOVED that song, so we had to go to the area to check it out.
 We found the one stage and proceeded to dance to the song and take pictures like total tourists.

 We never found the other stage – it turned out to be far away – and then found a Japanese shabu shabu meal for lunch.
 Yes, despite eating so many shabu shabu meals in Japan, we were back for another one!

-Gangnam was overall pretty disappointing, so after walking a few blocks, we hailed a taxi and headed for a spa.
+Gangnam was overall pretty disappointing, so after walking a few blocks, we hailed a taxi and headed for the Siloam spa, which features several different hot, cold, and mineral rooms.
 There were some cool buildings there though.